JerryI/wljs-docs/docs/frontend/Advanced/Events system/event-generators.md

 }];
 ```

-And to fire an event on a specific pattern - add extra argument to the middle of a sequence
+To fire an event for a specific pattern, add an extra argument:
 ```mathematica
 EventFire["evid", "Topic", "Hi!"];
 EventFire["evid", "Whatever", "Hi!"];
 ```

-However, it is not limited to `String`
+Pattern matching is not limited to strings:
 ```mathematica
 EventHandler["evid", {
 	_Abrakadabra -> Function[Null,
 		Echo["Got it!"];
 	],
 	_ -> Function[Null,
 		Echo["Wrong one"];
 	]